yannvon/cascadeth/data/Cascadeth.md

 - [ ] Prevent block spamming from malicious validators (DOS attack) ?
 Are all notifications accepted ?
 Are all blocks fetched ?
 - [ ] Make sure that permissioned system has right security guarantees for broadcast.
 - [ ] Block fetcher: remove ordering check (must not be too much bigger than current head), such that also non-mining nodes can import blocks. (and allow for async network / time drift)
-- [ ] Import out of order blocks, for now we drop them. (either keep them in queue by having head per validator, or have syning)
+- [ ] Import out of order blocks, for now we drop them. (either keep them in queue by having head per validator, or have syncing, such that dropped blocks can be recovered)
-- [ ] Read transactions from sidechains blocks as well
 - [ ] Make all nodes archive nodes: bc.cacheConfig.TrieDirtyDisabled
-- [ ] Remove transaction rewards for now
+- [x] Remove transaction rewards for now
 - [ ] Add two datastructures, one for transactions to confirm (txPool?) and one for tx waiting to be processed -> processing needs to check pool and see if new txs can be imported
 - [ ] Instead of stateRoot and chaning it everywhere, one could imagine updating currentBlock root. (and reverting previous changes)
-- [ ] Solving problem of total stake in the system -> How to initialize cleanly ?
+- [x] Solving problem of total stake in the system -> How to initialize cleanly ?
 How to keep track if growing / getting smaller through fees ?
+- [ ] Improve unconfirmed datastructure according to sketch above, this would allow us to remove transactions/clean old acks from it. (currently it just keeps getting bigger & not garbage collection)